detrack/detrack-woocommerce/src/readme.txt

 == Changelog ==

+= 1.2.0 =
+- Fixed a bug where cancelled order status is not synced when the customer abandons the payment with Paypal
+- Add partial support for customising DO numbers
+- Other minor bug fixers

 = 1.1.2 =
 - Fixed a bug where not having a country set in the order will cause the plugin to crash